scs-phd-deans-committee/scs-phd-deans-committee.github.io/ugrad-re.md

 * Weekend-long program to encourage URI to get involved with research in the style of [OurCS](https://www.cmu.edu/cs/ourcs/)

 * Resources such as a Slack workspace to build community among the SCS undergrad research community, "onboarding" documents for prospective undergrad researchers and grad student mentors

-## Working Group Details

-The URE WG has an "initiative-centered" structure that will be actionable-centered and conducive to getting things done.
-An initiative could be:
-* An organized event, such as the SCS Research Mixers
-* Or a goal, such as working with admin to acquire funding for summer research for underrepresented minorities Individual WG members will lead initiatives they feel passionate about, the other members of the WG will support them!
-Each meeting we will update each other on our progress, draft in more help, and discuss new initiatives that would benefit the CMU SCS research community.

-**Meeting time: Every Tuesday at 4:30 pm ET in NSH 4201 ([see map](/assets/images/ugrad_research/nsh_map.png)) or on [zoom](https://cmu.zoom.us/my/ericaw).
-If you are interested in improving the research experience for CMU ugrads, please join a meeting to find out how you can contribute!
-Or email dpac-ugrad-re@andrew.cmu.edu :)**

 ## Current Members!